ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 <dd>Required: The private VLAN that was specified when the cluster was created.
 Private VLAN routers always begin with <code>bcr</code> (back-end router) and public VLAN routers always begin with <code>fcr</code> (front-end router).
 When you create a cluster and specify the public and private VLANs, the number and letter combination after those prefixes must match.</dd>

 <dt><code>--public-vlan <em>PUBLIC_VLAN</em></code></dt>
 <dd>Optional: The public VLAN that was specified when the cluster was created.
 If you want your worker nodes to exist on a private VLAN only, do not provide a public VLAN ID.
 Private VLAN routers always begin with <code>bcr</code> (back-end router) and public VLAN routers always begin with <code>fcr</code> (front-end router).
-When you create a cluster and specify the public and private VLANs, the number and letter combination after those prefixes must match.<p class="note">If worker nodes are set up with a private VLAN only, you must allow worker nodes and the cluster master to communicate by [enabling the private service endpoint](/docs/openshift?topic=openshift-cs_network_cluster#set-up-private-se) or [configuring a gateway appliance](/docs/openshift?topic=openshift-plan_clusters#workeruser-master).</p></dd>
+When you create a cluster and specify the public and private VLANs, the number and letter combination after those prefixes must match.<p class="note">If worker nodes are set up with a private VLAN only, you must allow worker nodes and the cluster master to communicate by [enabling the private cloud service endpoint](/docs/openshift?topic=openshift-cs_network_cluster#set-up-private-se) or [configuring a gateway appliance](/docs/openshift?topic=openshift-plan_clusters#workeruser-master).</p></dd>

 <dt><code>--disable-disk-encrypt</code></dt>
 <dd>Worker nodes feature AES 256-bit disk encryption by default; [learn more](/docs/openshift?topic=openshift-security#encrypted_disk).
 To disable encryption, include this option.</dd>